Editor's Note: This was originally published for FANGORIA on June 2, 2014, and we're proud to share it as part of The Gingold Files.

 Descending into a basement hallway with very little headroom, it’s easy to get creeped out, especially when you get to the end of the corridor and enter a dank room festooned with assorted herbs, foodstuffs in jars and wines in bottles bearing handwritten labels and dated tags (some bearing legends like “No end in sight”), arranged on shelves and hanging from ceiling pipes.
 In the film, we’re told, this is part of the Alberghetti home, whose upstairs has already been filmed at a different location.
 Detective Ralph Sarchie (Eric Bana) and his partner Butler (Joel McHale) arrive here to investigate complaints of strange, inexplicable events—par for the course for Sarchie both in the film and real life.

-Originally known as BEWARE THE NIGHT and based on Sarchie and Lisa Collier Cool’s 2001 book of the same title, DELIVER US FROM EVIL (opening July 2 from Screen Gems) is a fictionalized horror/drama about the man who spent a decade patrolling the 46th Precinct, one of the roughest parts of the Bronx, and whose religious faith led him to also protect the city’s residents as a self-styled demonologist.
-Directed by Scott Derrickson, who previously tackled possession in THE EXORCISM OF EMILY ROSE, DELIVER US is a film he’s been involved with since before that one; when producer Jerry Bruckheimer acquired the rights to Sarchie’s tome, Derrickson and his writing partner Paul Harris Boardman were the first to get the adaptation assignment.
-The project went through a decade of further development with numerous other scribes before winding up back with Derrickson, around the time of his sleeper success with SINISTER.
+Originally known as Beware the Night and based on Sarchie and Lisa Collier Cool’s 2001 book of the same title, Deliver Us from Evil is a fictionalized horror/drama about the man who spent a decade patrolling the 46th Precinct, one of the roughest parts of the Bronx, and whose religious faith led him to also protect the city’s residents as a self-styled demonologist.
+Directed by Scott Derrickson, who previously tackled possession in The Exorcism of Emily Rose, Deliver Us is a film he’s been involved with since before that one; when producer Jerry Bruckheimer acquired the rights to Sarchie’s tome, Derrickson and his writing partner Paul Harris Boardman were the first to get the adaptation assignment.
+The project went through a decade of further development with numerous other scribes before winding up back with Derrickson, around the time of his sleeper success with Sinister.

 The upper part of this house is being used as the home of Jimmy (Chris Coy), a soldier recently returned home from the Iraq War with an unholy presence infecting his soul.
 As a plastic-wrapped camera rolls, Coy, shirtless to show off Jimmy’s tattoos and wearing rubber “bare feet,” bursts out the front door and bolts off down the sidewalk through the rain, with McHale giving chase.
 During a brief break in the action, Coy says, “I just found out today, actually, that Jimmy is based on every psychopath that Sarchie ever ran into through his entire career.”